reflectoring/reflectoring.github.io/_posts/2021-07-18-complete-guide-to-cors.md

 Access-Control-Allow-Origin: http://localhost:9000

 ```
-In this example, the HTML served from `http://localhost:9000` sends a request to the "Cross-Origin server" containing a REST API with the URL `http://localhost:8000/orders`.
+In this example, the HTML served from `http://localhost:9000` sends a request to the cross-origin server containing a REST API with the URL `http://localhost:8000/orders`.

 This is a simple CORS request since it is a `GET` request.

-In the browser console log, we can see an `Origin` header sent in the request with a value of `http://localhost:9000` which is the URL of the "Origin server".
+In the browser console log, we can see an `Origin` header sent in the request with a value of `http://localhost:9000` which is the URL of the origin server.

-The "Cross-Origin server" responds with a response header `Access-Control-Allow-Origin`.
+The cross-origin server responds with a response header `Access-Control-Allow-Origin`.
 The browser is able to render the response since the response header `Access-Control-Allow-Origin` has the value `http://localhost:9000` which exactly matches the value of the `Origin` header sent in the request.
 We can also configure partial matches by using wild cards in the form of `*` or `http://*localhost:9000`.

 ### CORS Handling for Preflight Request
-Now we will modify our code in the "Cross-Origin server" application to handle preflight request for calls made to the `PUT` method:
+Now we will modify our code in the cross-origin server application to handle preflight request for calls made to the `PUT` method:

 ```js
 app.use(function(req, res, next) {